-Why Ofori-Atta was made caretaker Trade Minister - Akufo-Addo's lawyer explains
+Why Ofori-Atta was made caretaker trade minister - Akufo-Addo's lawyer explains

 Another school of thought asked why one of Alan's deputies could not be handed an acting role till the vacancy is filled.

-One such persons was a former Trade Minister and aide to John Dramani Mahama, Joyce Bawah Mogtari who tweeted: "I served as a Deputy Minister and yes as a Deputy, the President has to nominate you,vet you and confirm you to serve as Minister, my point is that a deputy minister should be able to act in the absence of a Minister, the jury is still out on the matter!
-Lets hear your views…
+One such person was a former Trade Minister and aide to John Dramani Mahama, Joyce Bawah Mogtari who tweeted: "I served as a Deputy Minister and yes as a Deputy, the President has to nominate you, vet you and confirm you to serve as Minister, my point is that a deputy minister should be able to act in the absence of a Minister, the jury is still out on the matter!
+Let's hear your views…

-Responding to her tweet, Kow Essuman, who is a lawyer for president Akufo-Addo offered some reasons why a deputy could not replaced a resigned substantive minister.
+Responding to her tweet, Kow Essuman, who is a lawyer for president Akufo-Addo offered some reasons why a deputy could not replace a resigned substantive minister.

 "As Deputy Minister, you were nominated by the President, vetted and approved by Parliament and swore the Deputy Minister’s oath before the President.
 You were appointed pursuant to art.
 79 to assist your Minister, who participated in Cabinet meetings.